Infotrend-Inc/CoreAI/README.md

 - `infotrend/coreai:latest`: the image to use, use the tag that matches the build you want to use
 - `/run_jupyter.sh`: the script to run, which exists by default within the container image and will start a Jupyter Lab instance (with an `iti` password).
 When no script is specified, the container will start a `/bin/bash` session within the new container.

-#  1. Builds and Notes

-The base for those container images is pulled from Dockerhub's official `ubuntu:24.04` or `nvidia/cuda:[...]-devel-ubuntu24.04` images.

-More details on the Nvidia base images are available at https://hub.docker.com/r/nvidia/cuda/ In particular, please note that **By downloading these images, you agree to the terms of the license agreements for NVIDIA software included in the images**; with further details on DockerHub version from https://docs.nvidia.com/cuda/eula/index.html#attachment-a

-For GPU-optimized versions, we recommend building on a host with the supported hardware.
-Using a GPU requires the installation of the NVIDIA Container Toolkit found at https://github.com/NVIDIA/nvidia-container-toolkit
-Note that the NVIDIA video driver on the Linux host needs to support the version of CUDA that we are trying to build (we can see the supported CUDA version and driver version information when running the `nvidia-smi` command)

-Pre-built images are available for download on Infotrend's DockerHub (at https://hub.docker.com/r/infotrend/).
-Those are built using the same method provided by the `Makefile` and the corresponding `Dockerfile` used for those builds is stored in the matching `BuildDetails/<release>/<components>-<versions>[<extras>]` folder.

 ##  1.1.
 Tag naming conventions

 ```text